7mm Backcountry

 By Brad Fitzpatrick

-Fifteen years ago, I booked my first safari to Africa.
+More than 15 years ago, I booked my first hunt in Africa.
 I’d dreamed of going for years, and as I sat in the window seat of a 777 jet traveling from Atlanta to Johannesburg, I could only hope Africa was as magical as I had dreamed.
-That was early in my career, my college debts had come due, and safaris aren’t cheap.
-But Africa had been a dream, and I had deferred long enough.
-I could eat Ramen and cut the cable for a few months, but I had to get Africa out of my system.
+It was.
+Before I’d even left, I was already planning my next African free-range hunt, and I’ve been back to six times since.

-Your safari will be better if you know what to expect beforehand.
-To that end, I’ll share everything I’ve learned that I feel is pertinent for the first-time hunter.
+Your hunt will be better if you know what to expect beforehand.
+To that end, I’ll share everything I’ve learned that’s pertinent for the first-time hunter.
 The following is the best advice I can offer, and much of it was learned by making mistakes.
-Hopefully you’ll avoid some of the hassles I’ve encountered so your first safari goes smoothly.

-Africa is a big place with lots of game in varied habitats, so choosing the right destination for your first safari is important.
-Most first-time hunters head to South Africa, and that’s a good choice.
-Game ranching in South Africa is a huge business and there are many outstanding safari operators in the country.
+Africa is a big place with lots of game in varied habitats, so choosing the right destination for your first hunt is important.
+Most first-timers head to South Africa, and that’s a good choice.
+Game ranching is a huge business and there are many outstanding safari operators in the country.
 Habitat varies widely across this massive nation: On the fringes of the Kalahari, you’ll find semi-arid desert, in KwaZulu Natal you’ll encounter dense forests, and in the Stormberg Mountains expect wide-open country and cold temperatures in winter.

-Hunting prices in South Africa are modest and logistics are relatively simple since most hunters fly into Johannesburg.
-But understand that most South African hunting is done on fenced game ranches.
+Hunt prices in South Africa are modest and logistics are relatively simple since most hunters fly into Johannesburg.
+But if you’re looking for free-range hunts, understand that most South African hunting is done on fenced game ranches.
 That’s not the case everywhere, and most of the hunting properties are so vast that the game is wild and you might never see a border fence.

-If you’re looking for a free-range hunt, those exist in South Africa, but you’ll find more in Namibia.
+Still, if you’re looking for a true free-range hunt, those exist in South Africa, but you’ll find more in Namibia.
 That country is largely arid, and there are huge tracts of land to hunt with abundant game.
 There are also a few free-range hunting areas in Botswana, and they are equally fantastic.
 All three of these countries are a great option for your first plains game safari.

 Africa offers a list of available game animals that is unrivaled anywhere else in the world.
 Of course, everyone knows the Big Five, and many seek out Africa in part to spend time in wild places with dangerous game.
 But understand that lions, elephants, rhinos, buffalo and leopards aren’t wandering everywhere.
 Many plains game areas don’t have members of the Big Five, though leopards can be found on many ranches.